Get help finding a placement

 Deadline for finding and confirming a placement

-You’ll need to have found a placement before term begins in September.
-This will allow you time to register with UWE Bristol, get your placement approved and start work by September, or register with the University and return to your final year if you don’t secure a placement.
+You’ll need to have found a placement before term begins in September to allow you time to register with UWE Bristol, get your placement approved and start work by September.

 Please talk to the Placement Team if you’ve got any concerns about meeting these deadlines.